 Small objects can be used to mark the pictures that are the same on each task card, I have listed some of my favorites for you below.

-This is an activity that is best done in small groups so you don’t need too many items or cards.
+This is printable mitten matching game is best done in small groups so you don’t need too many items or cards.

 First, print the mitten task cards on cardstock, one for each child in your small group.